-If I only had 24 hours in Sonoma County, one of the first places I’d go is Glen Ellen, a cozy village tucked away between vineyards and valleys in the Sonoma Valley.
+If you only have 24 hours to visit Sonoma County, an excellent place to spend your time is Glen Ellen, a cozy village tucked away between vineyards and valleys in the Sonoma Valley.

 This sweet little town is home to some of wine country’s most intriguing destination locations.
-From the rich history of Jack London State Park, to the laid back luxury of the Olea Hotel, you are sure to experience the magic of Sonoma County.
+From the rich history of Jack London State Park, to the relaxed luxury of the Olea Hotel, you are sure to experience some of the magic of Sonoma County.

 10 a.m.
 Hike at Jack London State Historic Park

 Start off your day in Glen Ellen with a hike at one of the most fascinating sites in Sonoma County.